Best Altra Running Shoes in 2018

 If you plan to be doing a workout routine that involves a lot of leg acceleration and rapid deceleration — like high-intensity interval training (HIIT) — this might be the perfect shoe.

 To aid in its agility and cross-training appeal, the shoe has a removable sole system.
 When removed, the sole becomes 8mm thinner, which places your feet closer to the ground.
-When your feet are closer to the ground, you’ll have more agility.

 - Side treading for extra stability